splunk/public-o11y-docs/rum/rum-session-replay.rst

 To avoid gaps in your data, load and initialize the Splunk JavaScript Agent asynchronously and as early as possible.

-#.
-(Optional) Activate session replay.
-Session replay is avaialable for enterprise customers only.

 NPM
 --------------------------------------------